Policy for Shared Care with NHS and Private Provider

 6. You must proactively arrange, attend and complete all required monitoring with us.

-7. You must ensure that you arrange and attend all required reviews (minimum annually) with the specialist.
+7. You must ensure that you remain under the care of the specialist as well as arrange and attend all required reviews (minimum annually) with the specialist.

 10. The practice has capacity to accommodate the shared care prescribing request.